-- Potential for damage.
+- Potential for damage to other items.
 Metal wallets are designed to be tough and rigid.
 Therefore they won't be the one to give if they were to come into contact with other objects, say your phone, in your pocket.
 Also, they can cause your pants to become worn out quicker than they would otherwise by scratching into them.

 - Potential for damage to the wallet.
 If you keep a metal wallet in the same pocket as you keep your change or other metal objects, the finish and look of the wallet will likely change over time.
 This is due to the other metals hitting and rubbing against the surfaces of the wallet.
 Carrying it in its own pocket is an option, but you only have so many pockets, right?

 - Weight.
 Metal wallets, especially those made from heavier, more durable metals, can tend to be heavier and more noticeable when carried in a pocket, also leading to more rapid wear and tear on the clothing materials.
 They can possibly eventually tear through the bottom of a pocket and end up lost; unless your wallet has a tracking card in it, this could be an absolute headache that you definitely do not want to have to nurse.